 Tara Lynn loves design challenges!

 How did she make a beautiful bridal gown featuring such an unusual array of design features?

-This moth will come alive on Molly’s printed wedding dress.
+This moth will come alive on Molly’s digitally printed wedding dress.

 custom printed wedding dress.

-Molly sent Tara Lynn over 100 photos of Colorado Wildlife, taken by her late father, to incorporate into an digitally engineered printed wedding dress.
+Molly sent Tara Lynn over 100 photos of Colorado wildlife, taken by her late father, to incorporate into a digitally printed wedding dress.